-3. Cost of monitoring of sewage system as well as rainwater and wastewater quality

-The cost of one set was 4 000 EUR + VAT, totally 2 sets were ordered with a total cost of 8 000 EUR + VAT
+3. Cost of monitoring of sewage system as well as stormwater and wastewater quality The cost of one set was 4 000 EUR + VAT, totally 2 sets were ordered with a total cost of 8 000 EUR + VAT calculated from TalTech staff cost budget on the basis of approximate workhours and hourly rate.